-A sight draft6 calls for payment "on sight," that is, when presented.
-Recall from Section 22.1 "Introduction to Commercial Paper" that Lorna Love wished to buy tennis rackets from Rackets, Inc. Suppose Love had the money to pay but did not want to do so before delivery.
+A sight draft calls for payment "on sight," that is, when presented.
+Recall from Section 19.1 "Introduction to Commercial Paper" that Lorna Love wished to buy tennis rackets from Rackets, Inc. Suppose Love had the money to pay but did not want to do so before delivery.
 Rackets, on the other hand, did not want to ship before Love paid.
 The solution: a sight draft, drawn on Love, to which would be attached an order bill of lading that Rackets received from the trucker when it shipped the rackets.
 The sight draft and bill of lading go to a bank in Love's city.
 When the tennis rackets arrive, the carrier notifies the bank, which presents the draft to Love for payment.
 When she has done so, the bank gives Love the bill of lading, entitling her to receive the shipment.
 The bank forwards the payment to Rackets' bank, which credits Rackets' account with the purchase amount.

-- A time draft7, not surprisingly, calls for payment on a date specified in the draft.
+A time draft, not surprisingly, calls for payment on a date specified in the draft.
 Suppose that Love will not have sufficient cash to pay until she has sold the rackets but that Rackets needs to be paid immediately.
 The solution: a common form of time draft known as a trade acceptance.
 Rackets, the seller, draws a draft on Love, who thus becomes a drawee.
 The draft orders Love to pay the purchase price to the order of Rackets, as payee, on a fixed date.
 Rackets presents the draft to Love, who accepts it by signing her name.
 Rackets then can indorse the draft (by signing it) and sell it, at a discount, to its bank or some other financial institution.
+Rackets thus gets its money right away; the bank may collect from Love on the date specified.
+See the example of a time draft in Figure 19.3 "A Time Draft".

-Rackets thus - 4.
-The person (or bank) expected to pay a check or draft when it is presented for payment. - 5.
-A drawee who accepts a draft, agreeing to be primarily responsible for paying it. - A draft or bill that is payable on demand or upon presentation.
+- 4. The person (or bank) expected to pay a check or draft when it is presented for payment. - 5.
+A drawee who accepts a draft, agreeing to be primarily responsible for paying it. - 6.
+A draft or bill that is payable on demand or upon presentation.
 Also called demand draft. - 7.
 Draft (bill of exchange) payable to a third party on a specified or determinable future date.